Generative AI for Intent-Driven Network Management in 6G RAN: A Case Study on the Mamba Model: GenAI -Based Intent-driven Network Management Schemes

 \subsubsection{Generative AI and Multimodal Intent-Based Network Management}

-A multimodal intent recognition framework presented in \cite{15} utilizes \glspl{LLM} with \gls{GenAI} to process diverse inputs like text, images, and deployment descriptors to enable network operators to specify intents through text prompts, graphical designs, or configuration files.
+A multimodal intent recognition framework presented in \cite{15} utilizes \glspl{LLM} with \gls{GenAI} to process diverse inputs like text, images, and deployment descriptors to enable network operators for specifying intents through text prompts, graphical designs, or configuration files.
 AI dynamically refines intents to ensure accuracy while aligning with service-level objectives.

 A key application of this approach is network-as-a-service orchestration, where \gls{LLM}-powered agents automate network slice management.
 The framework enables zero-touch deployment to map business requirements to network slice templates.